Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning: Preliminaries

 In the domain of data-driven evolutionary optimization, Luo \emph{et al.}~\cite{LuoYYX19} investigated the performance of different SAEAs in solving data-driven dynamic optimization.
 This method starts with storing elite solutions obtained from previously optimized environments, which are subsequently clustered to construct surrogate models.
 Based on this, two variants of particle swarm optimization with memory are developed to address DOPs.
 In~\cite{LiuLZY20} and~\cite{ZhaoHWJLZ23}, the multipopulation technique was employed to solve expensive dynamic optimization.
 In particular, Liu \emph{et al.}~\cite{LiuLZY20} designed a surrogate-assisted clustering particle swarm optimizer.
 The affinity propagation clustering method is first applied to create several clusters.
 Then, local radial basis function surrogates are built in each cluster to assist the particle swarm optimizer.
 In response to environmental changes, the best-fitness points in each cluster are incorporated into the new cradle swarm.
 Zhao \emph{et al.}~\cite{ZhaoHWJLZ23} proposed a SAEA based on multi-population clustering and prediction.
 Three strategies were employed: clustering and differential prediction for initial population selection, multi-population strategies for sample point generation in the surrogate model, and replacing high and low confidence samples in the Co-kriging model with samples from the previous strategy.
-Yang \emph{et al.}~\cite{YangDJC23} developed a data stream ensemble-assisted multifactorial EA for offline data-driven dynamic optimization.
-This approach employs ensemble learning to train surrogate models in each dynamic environment.
-Then, the ensemble surrogate model and the basic learners are simultaneously optimized via multifactorial EAs.
 Liu \emph{et al.}~\cite{LiuLDYJ23} proposed a surrogate-assisted differential evolution with a knowledge transfer approach to address the expensive incremental optimization problem, a type of expensive dynamic optimization problem.
 In this study, a surrogate-based hybrid knowledge transfer strategy is designed to reuse the knowledge.
 Furthermore, a two-level surrogate-assisted evolutionary search is proposed to search for the optimum.
 In addition, some SAEAs have been developed for expensive dynamic multi-objective optimization problems~\cite{FanLT20, LiuW22, ZhangYJQ23}.